gvwilson/sensibleadventures/nardica.md

 Mishra & Co occupied one half of a long shed.
-The big sliding door along the side wasn't open yet, so Madi banged on the smaller door cut into it.
+The big sliding door along the side wasn't open yet, so Iffy banged on the smaller door cut into it.
 It scraped open on her third knock.

 "Hey Jeep," she said brightly to the scowling boy who opened it.